China quarantines 94 on flight from Seoul after three show fever symptoms: CCTV

 SHANGHAI (Reuters) - China has quarantined 94 passengers on a flight from Seoul to Nanjing after three were showing signs of fever, the state broadcaster CCTV said early on Wednesday.

-Flight OZ349 from Seoul landed in the eastern Chinese city of Seoul on Tuesday afternoon.
+Flight OZ349 from Seoul landed in the eastern Chinese city of Nanjing on Tuesday afternoon.

-None of the three Chinese tourists suffering from fever had any recent links to Wuhan or Hubei province, the epicenter of the coronavirus outbreak, CCTV said.
+None of the three Chinese tourists suffering from fever had any recent links to Wuhan or Hubei province, the epicentre of the coronavirus outbreak, CCTV said.

+(This story corrects paragraph 2 to show the flight arrived in Nanjing, not Seoul)

 Reporting by Tony Munroe and Huizhong Wu; Editing by Shri Navaratnam